mochji/synapsea/README.md

 the '**lnn.getsse()**' function has 2 parameters: output (the real output from the neural network) and expectedoutput (the expected or ideal output from the neural network). the functiom returns the sum of squared error calculated from the output and expected output.

+the '**lnn.getmae()**' function has 2 parameters: output (the real output from the neural network) and expectedoutput (the expected or ideal output from the neural network). the functiom returns the mean absolute error calculated from the output and expected output.

 the '**lnn.getrmse)**' function has 2 parameters: output (the real output from the neural network) and expectedoutput (the expected or ideal output from the neural network). the functiom returns the root of mean squared error calculated from the output and expected output.